fivetran/dbt_xero/README.md

 ## Contributions

-Additional contributions to this package are very welcome!
+Don't see a model or specific metric you would have liked to be included?
+Notice any bugs when installing and running the package?
+If so, we highly encourage and welcome contributions to this package!
 Please create issues or open PRs against `master`.
 See the [Discourse post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

 ## Resources:
 - Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next
 - Find all of Fivetran's pre-built dbt packages in our [dbt hub](https://hub.getdbt.com/fivetran/)
-- Learn more about Fivetran [in the Fivetran docs](https://fivetran.com/docs)
+- Learn more about Fivetran [in our docs](https://fivetran.com/docs)
 - Check out [Fivetran's blog](https://fivetran.com/blog)
 - Learn more about dbt [in the dbt docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers